Training in Structural, Physiologic and Functional MRI

 Rajapakse CS, Leonard MB, Bhagat YA, Sun W, Magland JF, Wehrli FW.
 Micro–MR Imaging–based Computational Biomechanics Demonstrates Reduction in Cortical and Trabecular Bone Strength after Renal Transplantation.
 Radiology 2012 Mar; 262(3):912-20.

-Magnetic resonance imaging (MRI) has, since its inception over three decades ago, been by far the most complex but also the most versatile imaging technique since the possibilities by which the spin system can be manipulated are almost limitless.
-The technique’s complexity and extraordinary richness therefore require rigorous training.
+Since its inception four decades ago, magnetic resonance imaging (MRI) has continued to evolve and is far from having reached its ultimate potential.
+MRI is unquestionably the most complex but also the richest and most versatile imaging method therefore requiring systematic training.
 Although inherently quantitative, MRI has been used largely as a qualitative imaging technique practiced by radiologists utilizing predominantly qualitative criteria for establishing a diagnosis or excluding disease.
-This approach is fraught with problems, its main disadvantage being the subjective nature of the result, i.e. sensitivity to reader experience and judgment.
-Many problems in diagnostic medicine require a quantitative assessment.
-Moreover, for many diagnostic or staging problems quantitation of an observation is not merely a better option but the qualitative approach is entirely unsuited.
-Examples are measurement of tissue perfusion, quantification of metabolite concentration by spectroscopic imaging or the assessment of non-focal systemic disorders such as Alzheimer’s disease or metabolic bone disease where a quantitative measurement of some structural or functional parameter has to be made.
-A thorough understanding and working knowledge of physics and engineering principles is a paramount requirement to be successful as a biomedical MRI scientist.
+This approach is fraught with problems, its main limitation being the subjective nature of the result, i.e. sensitivity to reader experience and judgment.
+An increasing number of problems in medicine require a quantitative assessment of tissue structure, physiology and function.
+Moreover, for many diagnostic or staging problems quantification of an observation is not merely a better option but the qualitative approach is entirely unsuited.
+Examples are measurement of tissue perfusion, quantification of metabolite concentration by spectroscopic imaging, the assessment of non-focal systemic disorders such as degenerative neurologic or metabolic bone disease where a quantitative measurement of some structural or functional parameter has to be made.

-Over the years the modality has become ever more complex with the ongoing emergence of new methodologies, providing increasingly detailed insight into tissue function, nanostructure and physiology.
+Over the years MRI has become ever more complex with the ongoing emergence of new methodologies, providing increasingly detailed insight into tissue function.
 Many of these new methods are conceived and reduced to practice years before being implemented by equipment manufacturers.
-Active participation in these developments demands training at the forefront to be able to effectively handle the mathematical tools for pulse sequence design and data reconstruction.
-Quantitative approaches further require post-processing methods of arrays of images, typically performed off-line on workstations.
+Successful participation in these developments demands in-depth, modality-specific training to enable future scientists to effectively deploy the myriad of mathematical tools for pulse sequence design and data reconstruction.
 Translation of new methods from the bench to the clinic is equally important and highlighted as one of NIH’s key priorities.
 The training process therefore needs to be multidisciplinary, requiring close cooperation among MR physicists, engineers, computer scientists and physicians in the various subspecialties.
-Basic science trainees typically lack an understanding of the medical problem and often have difficulties in translating abstract concepts to the practicing physician.
-This program trains two predoctoral and two postdoctoral basic science trainees in quantitative MRI methodology for a period of two years.
-Training modalities involve a combination of colloquia, structured teaching and hands-on laboratory training, with particular emphasis on preceptor-directed research.
-The training faculty consists of imaging scientists who have a record of successful multidisciplinary research training.
+Basic science trainees often understand the medical problem incompletely and typically have difficulties in translating abstract technical concepts to the practicing physician.
+This program will train two predoctoral and two postdoctoral candidates in MRI physics and engineering, with particular focus on structural, physiologic and functional applications, for a period of two years.
+Training modalities involve a combination of colloquia, structured teaching and hands-on laboratory training, and emphasis on preceptor-directed research.
+The training faculty consists of MR imaging and physician scientists with a record of successful multidisciplinary research training as well as basic and translational research excellence.

 Felix W. Wehrli, Ph.D.
 Development of MRI-based methods for the visualization and analysis of tissue microarchitecture, physiology and function and their translation to the clinic

-- Rong Zhou, Ph.D.
-Biology-driven research that employing imaging technologies
+- Rong Zhou, Ph.D. – Biology-driven research that employs imaging technologies

 Predoctoral trainee candidates must have been accepted into a biomedical or bioengineering graduate program at the University of Pennsylvania.